Moyoshabz/Amazon-Fine-Food-Reviews---NLP-Portfolio-Project/README.md

 # Amazon Fine Food Reviews

 This project applies Natural Language Processing (NLP) techniques to extract insights from food product reviews posted on Amazon.
-It's built using Python, Pandas, NLTK/SpaCy, and Matplotlib, and is designed as a showcase portfolio project.
+It's built using Python, Pandas, NLTK, and Matplotlib, and is designed as a showcase portfolio project.

 ---